The proliferation of digital cameras have introduced photography as a hobby to more and more people, especially when it comes to travel photography.

-So naturally, when you hit up Disney World for a few days of fun, you likely have a camera with you, such as an iPhone, Go Pro, or dSLR camera.
+So naturally, when you hit up Disney World for a few days of fun, you’ll likely have a camera with you, such as an iPhone, GoPro, or dSLR camera.

 A quick Google search can bring up lots of fan forums with rumors and speculation over what is and isn’t allowed when it comes to cameras and photography in the park.

 Can you take a dSLR or mirrorless camera to Disney World?

-Yes, you can take a dSLR or mirrorless camera to Disney World.
 Keep in mind that Disney World has restrictions on professional photography for commercial purposes.

 If you show up to the park with a big bag of camera equipment like a dSLR, multiple lenses, filters and a big tripod, security is probably going to grill you hard about whether you’re there to take photos for commercial purposes or not.

 Don’t act all surprised or get defensive if this happens.
 Yes, it is far more common for non-professionals to have professional-like photography equipment these days.

 Are drones allowed at Disney World?

 And don’t think you can sneak in one of those palm sized drones.
-All bags are searched and security has the authority to not allow you into the park.
+All bags are searched and security has the authority to not allow you into the park if they find one.

 If you are a drone enthusiast, then you know that it is NOT advisable to use a drone near crowds for safety reasons.

 Are selfie sticks allowed at Disney World?

-It’s far to easy for a selfie stick to fall out of your hands or hit something and cause harm to yourself, another guest, or the attraction itself.
+It’s far too easy for a selfie stick to fall out of your hands or hit something and cause harm to yourself, another guest, or the attraction itself.

 The outright ban on selfie sticks in the park started in Summer 2015, when at the time selfie sticks were allowed in the park, but not at rides or attractions.

 Can you use a tripod at Disney World?
-How about a Gorillapod?